The table of contents may be found here.

-Notwithstanding the foreground trees, this shows just how large the megabreccia block is.
+Although the foreground trees obscure some of the view, you can see just how large the megabreccia block is.
 Though now faulted in several places, the original block was over 1.6 km (1 mile) in length.

 There is no doubt the block is composed of the kind of andesites typical of the Paliza Canyon Formation.